amplication/docs/docs/running-amplication-platform/connect-server-to-bitbucket.md

 ## Step 1: Create a new Bitbucket OAuth Consumer

-- Create a Bitbucket account or connect to your accont if you already have one
+- Create a Bitbucket account or connect to your account if you already have one
 - Create a workspace

 <iframe width="560" height="315" src="https://www.youtube.com/embed/khnDDDOGHlA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-- Create a Bitbucket account or connect to your accont if you already have one
+- Create a Bitbucket account or connect to your account if you already have one
 - Create a workspace
 - Navigate to workspace settings `https://bitbucket.org/{your-workspace-name}/workspace/settings`.
 At the bottom of the sidebar, click on **OAuth consumers**